To find registered shoots in your area (for MSE's, Zone Championship & Handicap Championship) please visit www.shootata.com.

 PLEASE NOTE: The ATA Rules and By Laws state: In Handicap there shall be no more than two (2) yards difference between adjacent shooters in a squad, and no more than a total difference of three (3) yards in a squad.
 If 18, 19, or 20 yard shooters are in a squad, it is strongly suggested that there be no more than one (1) yard difference between adjacent shooters in the squad.
 However, there shall be no more than a total difference of two (2) yards in those squads.

-Held in conjunction with the World Trapshooting Championship, THE GRAND AMERICAN, the AIM Grand Championships will begin with shooting games, special events, and instructional seminars on Saturday, July 30.
+Held in conjunction with the World Trapshooting Championship, THE GRAND AMERICAN, the AIM Grand Championships will begin with the AIM National Youth Sporting CLays Championship and AIM National Youth Skeet Championship on July 28 & 29, 2016.
+Shooting games, special events, and instructional seminars will begin on Saturday, July 30.
 The games will continue on Sunday, along with the AIM Individual Handicap Championship (100 targets) and the AIM Individual Doubles Championship (50 Pair).
 To avoid minimum penalty Class B classification in the Doubles event, shooters will have had to register at least 200 Registered Doubles targets prior to the AIM Doubles Championship.
 There will be no penalty yardage for the AIM Handicap event.

 The 200 target AIM Individual and Team Singles Championship will be held on Monday and Tuesday (100 Singles each day).
 To avoid minimum penalty Class B classification in the Singles event, shooters will have had to register at least 400 ATA Registered Singles targets prior to the AIM Grand National Youth Trapshooting Championship.